bhilv/SecPol2025/README.md

 # Proper Formatting
-1. Don't add chapters to your assigned chapter, instead use sections/subsections.
+1. Don't add chapters to your assigned chapter, instead use sections only (we decided to do no subsections in class).
-2. Usage of sections or subsections is encouraged!
+2. Usage of tables, graphs, etc. is encouraged!
-3. Prior to your chapter being submitted, please append the list of terms you would like me to include in the glossary at the end of your chapter's document.
+3. Prior to your chapter being submitted, please append the list of terms you would like me to include in the glossary as a seperate .txt file (send to me privately).
 It is important that each entry has a unique key, so make sure to examine the current source before adding a term or acronym.
-4. All Chapters must include \section 's for Purpose & Scope at minimum.
+4. All Chapters must include \section 's for Purpose & Scope at minimum, with \section's for each different policy topic.

 *Tip*: Please use the following format for your glossary entries
 ```